wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.3.4 =

 * Improvement - Completely redone og:tags.
-Now compartible with SEO Optimizations from Plugins and Themes.
+Now compatible with SEO Optimizations from Plugins and Themes.

 = 2.3.3 =